TracDucAnh/Tuberculosis_bacteria_detection/README.md

 ## More information

-You can find the previous repository ò the previous approach via this link: https://github.com/TracDucAnh/Observing-Tuberculosis-Bacteria-Program
+You can find the previous repository of the previous approach via this link: https://github.com/TracDucAnh/Observing-Tuberculosis-Bacteria-Program

 This repository is the new approach to performing this image detection tasks with YOLOv8: https://github.com/TracDucAnh/Tuberculosis_bacteria_detection